Hernán Zin: Journalism

 From 2011 to 2015 he worked for Canal Plus producing and filming documentaries from Afghanistan, Somalia, Uganda, Kenya, Tanzania, USA, Argentina, Honduras, Mexico, India and Argentina.
 This show won the Ondas Award and two nominations for the Spanish TV Academy Awards.

 When he was shooting the documentary "Hooligans" in Argentina, he was beaten and robbed by a mob of Independiente Club fans.

 In 2015, he was nominated to the Rory Peck Awards, that recognizes the best war reporters in the world.

+More than a decade after the release of Born in Gaza (2014), Hernán Zin returned to the project with We Are All Gaza (2025), aiming to document how the war has affected the lives of the children featured in the original film.

 Production companies

 In 2002 he founded Doc Land Films in Madrid, one of the leading documentary production companies in Europe.

 In 2020, Doc Land Films opened offices in Dubai and Los Angeles.

 In 2021 he founded Pod Land, a leading podcast production company in the Spanish speaking world.

 He is the current CEO of Doc Land Films and Pod Land.